open-component-model/ocm/pkg/docker/README.md

-Taken from github.com/containerd/containerd to add list endpoints
+Taken from github.com/containerd/containerd remots/docker to add list endpoints Fix retry of requests with ResendBuffer